vhugorod/useful-commands/git-commands.md

 This command undoes all the commits after the specified commit and preserves the changes locally.

-Usage: `git reset –hard [commit]  This command discards all history and goes back to the specified commit.`
+Usage: `git reset --hard [commit]  This command discards all history and goes back to the specified commit.`

 ## git status
 Usage: `git status`